merge-api/merge-hris-go/docs/DataPassthroughRequest.md

 `func (o *DataPassthroughRequest) UnsetData()`

 UnsetData ensures that no value is present for Data, not even an explicit nil
+### GetMultipartFormData

+`func (o *DataPassthroughRequest) GetMultipartFormData() []MultipartFormFieldRequest`

+GetMultipartFormData returns the MultipartFormData field if non-nil, zero value otherwise.

+### GetMultipartFormDataOk

+`func (o *DataPassthroughRequest) GetMultipartFormDataOk() (*[]MultipartFormFieldRequest, bool)`

+GetMultipartFormDataOk returns a tuple with the MultipartFormData field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMultipartFormData

+`func (o *DataPassthroughRequest) SetMultipartFormData(v []MultipartFormFieldRequest)`

+SetMultipartFormData sets MultipartFormData field to given value.

+### HasMultipartFormData

+`func (o *DataPassthroughRequest) HasMultipartFormData() bool`

+HasMultipartFormData returns a boolean if a field has been set.

+### SetMultipartFormDataNil

+`func (o *DataPassthroughRequest) SetMultipartFormDataNil(b bool)`

+ SetMultipartFormDataNil sets the value for MultipartFormData to be an explicit nil

+### UnsetMultipartFormData
+`func (o *DataPassthroughRequest) UnsetMultipartFormData()`

+UnsetMultipartFormData ensures that no value is present for MultipartFormData, not even an explicit nil
 ### GetHeaders

 `func (o *DataPassthroughRequest) GetHeaders() map[string]interface{}`